lektl/LekTL/README.md

 - 🔭 I’m currently working on ...
 Data Science Projects
-- 🌱 I’m currently learning ...
-Data Science with GA
+- 🌱 I’m currently learning ... anything to do with AI/machine learning
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ... ideas for my capstone project ;)
+- 🤔 I’m looking for help with ... job offers related to AI/machine learning
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... tiekleong@gmail.com
 - 😄 Pronouns: ...
 He/Him